kWAYTV/my-portfolio/README.md

 - 🔒 Type-safe environment variables with T3 Env
 - 🎯 Proper error handling and loading states

+## Inspiration

+This portfolio is a complete rewrite inspired by Vercel's minimalist design approach.
+While it shares the clean aesthetics, the codebase has been built from the ground up with custom implementations and additional features.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file